microsoft/Distilled-Sentence-Embedding/README.md

 ```

 ### 5. Train the DSE Model using the Finetuned BERT Logits
 Train the DSE model using the extracted logits.
-Again, the run parameters match those from the previous step and
-need to be adapted according to the directories and task used.
+Notice that the distillation_logits_path parameter needs to be chanced according to the task.
 ```
 python siamese_bert_train_runner.py \
 --gpu_id 0 \